Brendan Eich, a programmer who

 to use a single

-for both client and server
+programming language for both client and server

 side